techgaun/bash-backdoor/README.md

 It is cross-compatible across POSIX shells.
 While I initially decided to write for bash, I decided to use /bin/sh later.

-This little backdoor works well with traditional netcat with -e option but it can be easily ported to support openbsd variant by making use of file descriptors.
+This little backdoor works well with traditional netcat with -e option but it can be ~~easily~~ ported to support openbsd variant by making use of file descriptors.
+My attempt to add support for nc.openbsd has not been very successful.
+Currently, nc.traditional works very well. nc.openbsd package however has issue in sending output back to client.
+PRs welcome

 * The data over communication channel is totally encrypted with aes-256-cbc using openssl.
 * You can generate new key, salt and iv.
 Check [common.sh](common.sh) for reference